Citizen/Soldier

-"Citizen/Soldier" is a single by the American alternative rock band 3 Doors Down from their self-titled album 3 Doors Down.
+"Citizen/Soldier" is a single by the American alternative rock band 3 Doors Down from their fourth album, 3 Doors Down.
 The song was released as a single in November 2007 in conjunction with a recruitment campaign by the United States National Guard.
 The lyrics convey the band's views regarding the actions performed by the Guard.
 It was released as the third single for American active rock and mainstream rock radio stations in November 2008, while it is their fourth overall single.